 No portion of this magazine may be produced in any form without the written permission of the publishers.
 DIRCO is not responsible for unsolicited material and reserves the right to amend and to alter copy and visual material as deemed necessary.
-Copyright is reserved.
-Views in Ubuntu are not necessarily those of DIRCO or those of the South African Government.
-They can accept no liability of whatsoever nature arising out of or in connection with the contents of this publishing.
+Copyright erved.
+Views in Ubuntu are not necessarily those of DIF r those of the South African Government.
+They can accept no ility of whatsoever nature arising out of or in connection with the flysaa.com